11 The basics of Git and GitHub

 Because Git is hard to learn.
 It requires changing how you think about working with files, which often takes time to adjust to.
 By revisiting the material through reading, discussion, and rereading we want to help you build familiarity with these concepts before moving on to the hands-on parts of the workshop.

-Luckily for us, there exist “formal” version control systems that automatically track changes to files.
 One of the world’s most popular version control systems is called Git.
 Git is used by millions of people around the world, including thousands of organisations.
 It is also used increasingly by researchers.

 With Git you can create snapshots of file changes, known as commits.
 Each commit captures: